Recent Developments in UK Residual Waste Treatment rules originate from the EU Landfill Directive and also the rWDF Drivers

 The current relatively high levels of development, and investment activity in Residual Waste Treatment of Municipal Solid Waste all started when the EU Landfill Directive (LD) was implemented at the end of the last century.

 At first, when the new regulations were implemented the driver for waste pre-treatment was largely just the requirement for regulatory compliance, however, the UK government having introduced the landfill tax, year by year continued to raise the cost of the tax charged.
-That has happened continuously, and currently amounts to almost £60/tonne (in 2011), and this price will continue to rise annually for the near future.
+That has happened continuously and currently amounts to almost £60/tonne (in 2011), and this price will continue to rise annually in the near future.

-This means that to reduce cost, waste producers now must seek to minimise waste, re-use, and recycle in order to avoid the high cost of the landfill tax, landfill is now more expensive than the recycling alternatives in almost all cases and as a result annual waste volumes to UK landfills (which has been rsiing by as much as 3% per year) are dropping, as waste minimisation, re-use and recycling become an economic imperative for the creators of the waste, both municipal and commercial and industrial.
+This means that to reduce cost, waste producers now must seek to minimise waste, re-use, and recycle in order to avoid the high cost of the landfill tax, landfill is now more expensive than the recycling alternatives in almost all cases and as a result annual waste volumes to UK landfills (which has been rising by as much as 3% per year) are dropping, as waste minimization, re-use, and recycling become an economic imperative for the creators of the waste, both municipal and commercial and industrial.

-At the same time, the UK government just like many others wishes to encourage renewable energy creation from waste, and has been introducing incentives otherwise known as Residual Waste Derived Fuel (rWDF) drivers, such as the “ROCS scheme” which came first, and the “Feed-in-tarrif” which started in its current form with a 20 year guarantee for individual projects, in 2010 in order to encourage incineration and other technologies through which energy from waste can be generated.
+At the same time, the UK government just like many others wish to encourage renewable energy creation from waste, and has been introducing incentives otherwise known as Residual Waste Derived Fuel (rWDF) drivers, such as the “ROCS scheme” which came first, and the “Feed-in-tariff” which started in its current form with a 20-year guarantee for individual projects, in 2010 in order to encourage incineration and other technologies through which energy from waste can be generated.

 National Waste Strategies & Action Plans

-Nationwide throughout the UK there have been activities within local councils in which they have developed waste strategies and “Action Plans”, through which to implement the construction of the new infrastructure essential to achiveing the EU waste Diversion Targets.
+Nationwide throughout the UK, there have been activities within local councils in which they have developed waste strategies and “Action Plans”, through which to implement the construction of the new infrastructure essential to achieving the EU waste Diversion Targets.

 The intention of this planning is to ensure an orderly progression in the UK from no waste pre-treatment, to increasingly sophisticated use of MRFs and new waste treatment technologies.